 Where does Carer Support fit in?

-For Katie- Carer Support provided a support worker to take Jenny shopping and clean her house while her back was bad.
-The physio advised the cleaning was contributing to her back pain and reducing her ability to care for her husband, so Carer Support was able to make the cleaning an ongoing service, once a fortnight.
+For Katie- Carer and Community Support provided a support worker to take Jenny shopping and clean her house while her back was bad.
+The physio advised the cleaning was contributing to her back pain and reducing her ability to care for her husband, so Carer and Community Support was able to make the cleaning an ongoing service, once a fortnight.

-For Ron- Carer Support provided a taxi voucher for Ron to get to a book club that was run by Carer Support each week.
+For Ron- Carer and Community Support provided a taxi voucher for Ron to get to a book club that was run by Carer Support each week.
 This provided an additional period of respite for Katie, but is not categorised as respite, as it is provided to meet the needs of Ron.
-However once Carer support know more about their needs, Carer Support was able to provide respite on a weekly basis for Ron, in the home, to enable Kate to go an exercise group to help keep her physically well and able to care for Ron.
+However once Carer and Community support know more about their needs, Carer and Community Support was able to provide respite on a weekly basis for Ron, in the home, to enable Kate to go an exercise group to help keep her physically well and able to care for Ron.

 Jenny has a 7 year old son with an acquired brain injury.
 She needs respite so she can go out twice a week to work- Carers Gateway.
 Jenny’s son needs physio and assistance to get to school- NDIS.
 The last time Jenny went anywhere other than work or to a doctor’s appointment was 6 months ago.

 Where does Carer and Community Support fit in?

 For Jenny- Carer and Community Support runs a coffee and catch up club for carers at a café near Jenny once a month.
 This gives Jenny time out of the house to socialise and debrief with real people who understand her and her circumstances.
 She has also booked respite to attend a 6 week cooking class provided by Carer and Community Support, to learn how to cook healthy meals for herself and her family.